Last Updated on February 1, 2023 by Anne-Marie

 4. Let eggs cook in the hot water for 12 minutes.

 5. Bring the pot over to the sink, uncover and rinse eggs under cold water until they are cool enough to handle.

 6. Peel then eggs when they're still warm to the touch.
 They'll peel easier than when they're cold.

 7. Rinse any shell pieces or membranes off of eggs, cut in half with a sharp knife, remove yolks, and prepare eggs as directed.

 If you're not using the eggs right away, keep them in the fridge for later.

-If you have an instant pot, use this Instant Pot Pressure Cooker Hard Boiled Eggs Recipe to perfectly hard boil your eggs every time.
+If you have an instant pot, use this Perfect Instant Pot Hard Boiled Eggs to perfectly hard boil your eggs every time.

 Why are they called deviled eggs?